 One thing to know is should you have a checking or savings account when traveling?
 Well, it can depend on the country you’re visiting.

-It’s best to have more than one option.
 When we travel, especially overseas, we use a combination of:

-- Debit Cards
+• Debit Cards

-- Credit Cards
+• Credit Cards

-- Cash
+• Cash

-- Travel Money Cards
+• Travel Money Cards

-If traveling with a partner split up the locations of your credit cards and cash in case of theft.
+If traveling with a partner, split up the locations of your credit cards and cash in case of theft.

-Notify your bank and credit card company where you will be traveling to and the dates, this is to stop them putting a freeze on your card if they see unusual transactions from overseas.
+Be sure to notify your bank and credit card company where you will be traveling to and the dates, this is to stop them putting a freeze on your card if they see unusual transactions from overseas.

-18. Use Credit Card Reward Points
+18. Use Travel Credit Card Reward Points

-You have to pay your bills anyway so why not use your Rewards Card.
+You have to pay your bills anyway, so why not use your rewards card.

 This strategy is one of the fastest ways to gather points you can put towards travel, and they can add up fast.